This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 Kai smiled, her shoulders shaking with silent, gentle laughter, and Mara smirked.
 “She’s magnificent, isn’t she?” the fairy said knowingly.

 Balini nodded as she gazed at the beautiful, breathtakingly enormous ship waiting at the edge of the dock.
 A simple gangway led from the dock to the deck of the ship where a handful of people, all different races and genders, were busy loading supplies onboard.
-At the very front of the ship was a name written in a familiar, flowing script: Lady Vengeance.
+At the very front of the ship was a name written in an elegant, flowing script: Lady Vengeance.
 Balini hesitated as she neared the gangway, suddenly feeling very out of place amongst the pirates brushing past her.

 Noticing Balini’s uncertainty, Mara paused for a moment.
 She started to speak, but then changed her mind and continued up the gangplank.
 Kai, who was standing just behind Balini, raised their eyebrows slightly and waited.
 With a deep, steadying breath, Balini followed in Mara’s footsteps onto the ship.